mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * PVC pipe to protect the sensor installation.
   * Nuts, bolts, washers and any other hardware to mount the logger to the mounting pole.

+Preparation:

+  * You will need to drill at least two holes in the enclosure provided with the Mayfly Starter Kit: One for mounting to the pole you choose and one for the sensor to exit the enclosure.
+For this example, a 1/4" hole was used for mounting and a 7/16" hole for the cable gland that holds the sensor cable.
+  * A hammer or mallet to drive the mounting pole into the ground at your chosen location.
+A block of wood is also useful so that the mounting pole does not get damaged when hammering.
+  * You will also need the hammer or mallet to drive the rebar stake into the stream for your sensor mounting.
+  * Wire cutters, if you plan to trim the ties wraps after securing the sensor cable.
+  * A saw for cutting the PVC pipe, if you choose to use it.
+For the example installation, a section of PVC (1" diameter) was cut to 6"-8".
+This slides over the rebar and sensor cable to protect it from debris that might run into it and snag the cable.
+Additional holes (1/8") were drilled into the PVC to allow securing it with tie wraps.

+Installation:

+  * Drive the mounting pole into the ground with the hammer or mallet at the desired location.
+  * Drive the rebar stake into the stream at the desired location.
+  * Secure the enclosure for the Mayfly to the mounting pole.
+  * Run the sensor cable down the length of the mounting pole and through the piece of cut PVC pipe.
+Make sure you have enough cable and some slack to reach the rebar stake in the stream.
+  * Slide the PVC with the sensor cable inside, over the rebar stake in the stream.
+  * Set your sensor height in the water and secure it near the end with a tie wrap.
+If you leave a little extra tie wrap hanging out (not cut flush) the PVC pipe can rest on top of this and it will not slide down cover the tip of the sensor.
+  * Use additional tie wraps to secure the PVC pipe to the rebar stake.
+  * Secure the sensor cable to the mounting pole with tie wraps.
+  * Use the landscaping pins to secure the length of sensor cable running from the mounting pole to the water's edge.

 ## MonitorMyWatershed

 Getting started with MonitorMyWatershed is (almost) as easy as one-two-three.